Color and Knowing

 Fig. 3-49.
 "Rational" coloration of American painter, Asher B. Durand, was held to a standard of "truthfulness" by contemporarty critics.
 (Study at Marbletown, N.Y. (n.d.)

 Fig. 3-48.
-An imagined landscape with analagous orange trees and ochre fields creates irrational tension in Gauguin's The Yellow Christ (1889), left, and detail below.
+An imagined landscape with analagous orange trees and ochre fields creates irrational tension in Gauguin's The Yellow Christ (1889), top, and detail above.